surprise-automation/minecraft/README.md

-# Dockerized Minecraft
+# Dockerized Spigot Minecraft

 Status: Untested, unbuilt

-Spins up a simple Minecraft server for you and your buddies.
+Builds the spigot.mc jar for you and spins up a minecraft server with it.

 ## Infos

 CentOS based container.
-Builds OpenJDK-16.0.2 from source, creates and configures the MC volume in Docker and pulls the server jar down.
+Builds OpenJDK-16.0.2 from source, pulls down BuildTools and builds spigot.mc for you.

 No need for a start script; just used an endpoint to achieve the exact same thing.